All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why use three peptides instead of just one?

 Each peptide addresses GH release through a different mechanism or timeframe.
 Sermorelin provides acute pulses, CJC-1295 provides sustained baseline signaling, and Ipamorelin amplifies the response through a separate receptor pathway.
-The combination is designed to produce a more complete and robust GH response than any single peptide alone.
-This synergy principle is supported by published research on dual-pathway GH stimulation.
+The combination is designed to produce a more complete and strong GH response than any single peptide alone.
+This combined effect principle is supported by published research on dual-pathway GH stimulation.

 How does this stack compare to injectable HGH?